SatoryKono/ChEMBL_data_acquisition/docs/en/reference/DICTIONARIES.md

 ### Target classification helpers

-Post-processing does not introduce new dictionary files, but the modular `library.postprocess.targets` pipeline relies on existing columns to derive a compact view for QA metrics.
+Post-processing does not introduce new dictionary files, but the modular `library.postprocessing.targets` pipeline relies on existing columns to derive a compact view for QA metrics.
 The helper reads `protein_classifications` from the canonical export to populate the `target_class` and `protein_family` columns and combines `pref_name`, component descriptions and alternative names into the